 The purpose of these gatherings is to share memories of the deceased, help the family deal with their mourning, and provide hospitality for those who may have traveled a distance to attend the funeral.
 At times, these gatherings may become very lively and seem disrespectful to the deceased.
 However, no disrespect is intended.

 Jewish tradition believes in burying the body as soon after the death as possible, as a mark of respect.
 After the funeral, a seven-day period of mourning, known as sitting Shiva, is held at the home of the mourners.
-Friends and community members bring prayers, condolences and support.
-All normal activities are suspended in order for the mourners to fully concentrate on their grief, so that they will be better prepared to re-enter life at the end of this period.
+Friends and community members bring prayers, condolences, and support.
+All normal activities are suspended for the mourners to fully concentrate on their grief so that they will be better prepared to re-enter life at the end of this period.

 The first meal upon returning from the cemetery is called the seudat havrach, which is prepared by friends and neighbors for the mourners.
 Traditionally, the foods include eggs and other round objects, symbolic of life, hope and the full circle of life to death.

 According to the Islamic tradition, Muslims are encouraged to accompany the funeral procession to the grave.
-It is their duty to offer condolences and comfort to the bereaved.
+They must offer condolences and comfort to the bereaved.
 However, while doing this one should be mindful to say things that help the bereaved to accept God's will.
 Comments to the bereaved should be short and tasteful, being careful not to say anything that would be offensive.
 Finally, excessive wailing, shrieking, and demonstrative mourning is forbidden.

 The allowed mourning period for a deceased Muslim is three days, except in the case of a widow mourning her husband, in which case she may mourn four months and 10 days.